rackerlabs/design-system/_component_design/switches.md

 Consider the following best practices when you construct a switch:

-- Save any changes to the state of the switch immediately.
-Use a check-box or radio if the user has to perform extra steps for changes to be effective (for example, if the user must click a "submit" or "next" button to apply changes).
-Use check-boxes when the user can select multiple items that are related to a single setting or feature.
+- After a change, save the state of the switch immediately.
+Use a checkbox or radio if the user performs additional steps for changes to be effective.
+For example, use a radio or checkbox if the user must click a **Submit** or **Next** button to apply changes.
-- The switch changes state when the user clicks it.
-Do not construct a switch that changes state when the user clicks and drags the button.
-You can include an animation that shows the user the switch behavior.
+- A switch changes state when the user clicks it.
+Do not construct a switch that changes state when the user *clicks and drags* the knob.
+- For clarity, consider including animation that shows the user the switch behavior.
-- The text status is only one word no more than xx characters.
+- The option label is only one word and no more than 10 characters.
 Use words that clearly indicate the status of the option.
 - When there is a long list of settings, consider adding switches to a table.
 This approach provides clarity and enhances the user experience.

 {% endcolumn %}